informalsystems/hermes/docs/architecture/adr-005-relayer-v0-implementation.md

 ## Context

 This ADR documents the implementation of the `v0` relayer.

+As a main design goal, `v0` is meant to lay a foundation upon which we can add more features and enhancements incrementally with later relayer versions.
+This is to say that `v0` may be deficient in terms of features or robustness, and rather aims to be adaptable and extensible.
-We discuss aspects of concurrency and architecture primarily.
+For this reason, we primarily discuss aspects of concurrency and architecture.

 ## Decision

 The relayer is set out to evolve across three versions.
-The first of these versions, `v0`, makes several simplifying assumptions about the environment of the relayer and its functionality.
+The first of these versions, `v0`, makes several simplifying assumptions about the environment of the relayer and its features.
+These assumptions are important towards limiting the scope of functionality that `v0` aims to cover, and allowing a focus on the architecture and concurrency model to provide for growth in the future (see [the design goal](#context) above).
 These assumptions are as follows:

 ### Configuration